How to Manage Multiple Clients as a Virtual Assistant Using AI: Complete Framework (2026)

 Due date: [AI extracted deadline]

-Description: [Gmail body + sender + date]
+Description: [full email body + sender + date]

 Channel: #inbox-tasks

-Priority: [priority] | Due: [deadline]"Workflow 2 — Client Onboarding Pipeline (Make)
+Message: "[Client] — [task] | Priority: [priority] | Due: [deadline]"Workflow 2 — Client Onboarding Pipeline

 What it eliminates: manual folder creation, contract generation, task setup, welcome email, and access collection across every new client.